HidekiKawahara/CAPRICEP/README.md

 It consists of an interactive and real-time acoustic tool, MATLAB functions, and supporting materials.

 ## Interactive and real-time acoustic measurement tool
 Currently the following links to an FVN-based tool.
-Will be updated to CAPRICEP-based one soon.
+Will be updated to CAPRICEP-based one today (05.Nov.2020).
 [![Watch the video](fvnAcousticTool.jpg)](https://youtu.be/yT7N1MITKzY)